 Strategy and Goals

-With its Bioprocess Solutions Division, Sartorius is a leading international supplier of products and technologies for the manufacture of medications and vaccines on a biological basis, so-called biopharmaceuticals.
+Sartorius Stedim Biotech is a leading international supplier of products and technologies for the manu-facture of medications and vaccines on a biological basis, so-called biopharmaceuticals.

 As part of our strategy as a total solutions provider, we offer the biopharmaceutical industry a product portfolio that covers virtually all steps of their production processes and increasingly their process development.
 These encompass cell culture media for seed fermentation and cultivation in various bioreactor sizes for cell propagation, as well as a range of technologies and equipment, such as filters and aseptic bags, for cell harvesting, purification and concentration, all the way to final filling.

-In this business, Sartorius focuses in particular on single-use products, which represent around three quarters of the division's sales revenue.
+Sartorius Stedim Biotech focuses in particular on single-use products, which represent around three quarters of its sales revenue.
 For our customers, single-use products are an innovative alternative to conventional reusable stainless steel systems: they provide considerable cost and time savings and reduce the risk of contamination.
-Sartorius has the most extensive portfolio of single-use technologies in the industry.
+Sartorius Stedim Biotech has the most extensive portfolio of single-use technologies in the industry.

-With its products, the division addresses an attractive market with above-average growth rates.
+With its products, the company addresses an attractive market with an above-average growth rates.
 Its sales and distribution activities are carried out globally by its own field force.
 As our customers' manufacturing processes are validated by the respective authorities, product quality and assurance of supply are essential.

-We see the leading market positions of the division in process filtration, fluid management, fermentation and membrane chromatography as good stepping stones for sustained dynamic and profitable growth in the future.
-Besides realizing its organic growth potential, the division also plans to continue expanding through complementary acquisitions and alliances.
+We see the leading market positions of Sartorius Stedim Biotech in process filtration, fluid management, fermentation and membrane chromatography as good stepping stones for sustained dynamic and profitable growth in the future.
+Besides realizing its organic growth potential, we also plans to continue expanding through complementary acquisitions and alliances.

-In 2011, Sartorius defined its strategy and long-term targets for 2020 to achieve profitable growth.
+In 2011, the Group developed its strategy and long-term targets for 2020 to achieve profitable growth.
 Assessment of Sartorius’ performance nearly at the midpoint of this trajectory is positive.
-The company updated its financial plan for the first time at the beginning of 2016, raising its profitability forecast for 2020.
+The company updated its financial plan for the first time at the beginning of 2016, raising both its sales revenue and profitability forecast for 2020.

-In view of its profitability, Sartorius has already reached an EBITDA margin of about 23% in the reporting year, even though it had initially forecasted this figure for 2020.
-Sartorius thus achieved this target much earlier than originally expected.
-The reasons for this were higher economies of scale, an enhanced product portfolio and positive currency effects.
-On the basis of constant currencies, the company's underlying EBITDA margin is now expected to reach about 26% to 27% in 2020 instead of 23% formerly projected.
+Sartorius Stedim Biotech has substantially increased its profitability since the implementation of its 2020 strategy, improving its underlying EBITDA margin to 26.2% in the reporting year.
+The reasons for this better-than-expected development were higher economies of scale and positive currency effects.
+The company's underlying EBITDA margin is now expected to reach about 29% to 30% in constant currencies in 2020 instead of about 28% formerly projected.
 This is assuming that the profitability of any future acquisitions would be at a level comparable to that of the existing business.

 Regional Growth Initiatives